Barca (ancient city): Ancient Barca

+Medieval Barqa

-Barce was part of the Exarchate of Africa until it was conquered by the Arabs in 643–644 during the Islamic conquest of North Africa.
+Barca was one of the first cities to be taken by the Arabs in 643–644 during the Islamic conquest of North Africa.
 It originally served as the capital of the Barqah province of the Caliphate.
+The city's name, Arabized as Barqah, came to refer to the former state and province of Cyrenaica.
+Barca remained a significant city in the tenth century under the Fatimids and Al-Bakri reports that it was a wealthy city which exported wool, honey and fruit.
+The attacks of Banu Hilal in the 11th century led to a sharp decline and at some point it ceased to be inhabited.
 When the Ottoman Turks conquered the region in 1521, they used the Turkish form "Barka" for the province, but did not retain the city's status as its capital.

-Barca and Christianity
+The Ottomans used ancient ruins as building material for a castle at the site a little before 1852, when it was visited by James Hamilton.
+The castle was destroyed in the 1963 Marj earthquake.

+Religion

-Early Christianity spread to the Pentapolis of North Africa from Egypt.
+Early Christianity was spread from Palestine to Cyrenaica, a center of the Jewish community in Africa, by Mark of Cyrene and Simon of Cyrene.
 Synesius of Cyrene (370–414 AD), Bishop of Ptolemais, received his instruction at Alexandria in both the Catechetical School and the Museion, and he retained a great deal of reverence and affection for Hypatia, the last pagan Neoplatonist, whose classes he had attended.
 Synesius was raised to the episcopate by Theophilus, patriarch of Alexandria, in 410.

 In accordance with a ruling of the Council of Nicaea in 325, Cyrenaica is recognized as ecclesiastically dependent on the See of Alexandria.
 Pentapolis is therefore included in the titles used both by the patriarch of the Coptic Church and by the Greek Orthodox Patriarch of Alexandria.

 Although it was often destroyed and then restored during the Roman period, becoming a mere borough, Barca was, nevertheless, the seat of a bishopric.
 The bishops who participated in the First Council of Nicaea in 325 included the Arian Zopyros of Barca.
 Zenobius signed the acts of the Council of Ephesus in 431 and Theodorus took part in the Robber Council of Ephesus in 449, whose decisions were overthrown by the Council of Chalcedon in 451.

 Orthodox titular see

 The Metropolitan of Western Pentapolis held the most senior position in the Holy Synod of the Coptic Orthodox Church after that of the Pope of Alexandria.
-Since the demise of that eparchy as a major Archiepiscopal Metropolis in the days of Pope John VI of Alexandria, the position is held as a titular see attached to another Diocese.
+Since the demise of that eparchy as a major Archiepiscopal Metropolis in the days of Pope John VI of Alexandria, the position is held as a titular see attached to another diocese.